 Recognized as a pioneer in the maple syrup industry, L.B.
-Maple Treat began serving customers in 1975 with a vision of offering an unparalleled level of reliability, flexibility, and customer service.
+Maple Treat, division of Lantic Inc., began serving customers in 1975 with a vision of offering an unparalleled level of reliability, flexibility, and customer service.

 We are privately held and our foundation is built upon excellent customer service, flexibility and building strong and long lasting partnerships with our customers.